 I found 10 lines that qualify, listed here alphabetically, with samples of posted one-way fares as shown in low season (early January to mid-February trips).
 Most lines employ capacity-controlled pricing: As buses fill up, fares for remaining seats increase.
 Most lines also offer a variety of round-trip, multi-ride, frequent-traveler membership, student, and similar discounts.
 Most require reservations, and pick up and leave travelers on public-street loading zones, or sometimes at hotels.

 BestBus is one of the many bus lines that operate between New York City and the Washington, D.C. area.
 Although most of its trips use conventional intercity buses, one or two daily trips feature “Prime” service that offers the necessary luxury mix.
 At least one trip operates most days nonstop between New York Penn Station and Washington-area dropoff points at DuPont Circle and Union Station and three stops in suburban Virginia.
-The Prime fare for January starts at $35 one-way, compared with $20 for the regular service; trips take four hours and more.
+The Prime fare for November starts at around $45 one-way, compared with $28-$30 for the regular service; trips take four hours and more.

-Amtrak offers frequent competition, with trips taking from a bit under three hours (Acela, advance-purchase fares starting at $137) to 3:30 hours (Northeast Regional, starting at $54).
-Basic economy airfares on most flights start at $99.
+Amtrak offers frequent competition, with trips taking from a bit under three hours (Acela, advance-purchase fares starting at $119) to 3:30 hours (Northeast Regional, starting at $69).

 C&J Bus Lines